 A quick and easy easy teddy bear pattern in two sizes!
 A great sewing project to make with kids, and perfect for Operation Christmas Child shoe boxes, too!
 This post contains affiliate links.

-Recently the ladies at church made 100 teddy bears to donate to the local hospital.
-I brought Kaylee with me and she helped stuff the bears while I sewed them up!
-She even asked the gal in charge if she could bring a teddy bear pattern home to make her own.
+Last year ladies at church made 100 teddy bears to donate to the local hospital.
+It was such a successful event that they did it again and made over 100 more.
+They invited the youth to help and my girls had a great time stuffing little bears while we sewed them up.
+Kaylee even asked the gal in charge if she could bring a teddy bear pattern home to make her own.
 The ones we made for the hospital were 10″ tall.
-Super fluffy and cozy and made form the cutest fabrics!
+Super fluffy and cozy and made from the cutest fabrics!
 I knew they’d be such a great sewing project for kids to make as gifts.
 Think birthdays, Christmas or Operation Christmas Child shoe boxes!

 I reduced the teddy bear pattern down to make smaller 6″ bears for our shoebox donations this year.
 Scroll down to download the pattern for both sizes!